awemorris/suika3/README.md

    <img src="https://raw.githubusercontent.com/suika3-community/suika3/refs/heads/main/docs/img/logo-small.png">
 </div>

-A next-generation cross-platform visual novel engine designed for the 2030s and beyond.
+A next-generation cross-platform visual novel engine designed for the 2030s and beyond, empowering creators to build a sustainable future for the visual novel industry.

 Suika3 is a high-performance, production-grade visual novel engine specifically engineered for commercial app development, maintained by